zowe/zowe-cli-secrets-for-kubernetes/README.md

 # Kubernetes Secrets for Zowe CLI and Zowe Explorer

 The Kubernetes Secrets plug-in for Zowe CLI and Zowe Explorer allows you to store your Zowe profile credentials as Kubernetes secrets in your Kubernetes cluster of choice.
-This is by changing the default credential manager upon installation into Zowe CLI or Zowe Explorer.
+It changes the default credential manager when installed in Zowe CLI or Zowe Explorer.

 This plug-in can also be used as a sample to build your own custom credential manager to use based on your own use case.